haiwen/seafile-docs/deploy/deploy_with_apache.md

     sudo apt-get install python-flup
     ```

-2. Install and enable mod_fastcgi and also enable mod_rewrite.
+2. Install and enable enable mod_rewrite and also mod_fastcgi (not required for Apache 2.4).
 On Ubuntu:

     ```
     sudo apt-get install libapache2-mod-fastcgi
     sudo a2enmod rewrite
-    sudo a2enmod fastcgi
+    sudo a2enmod fastcgi # skip this for Apache 2.4
     ```

     On Debian you will need to first enable the **non-free** repo in **/etc/apt/sources.list** before you can install libapache2-mod-fastcgi e.g.: